 Over the years, as a practitioner and teacher I’ve been inspired by the deep and profound thinking of many naturalistic training methods, for strength, fitness and martial arts effectiveness.
-I’m particularly interested in Taoist philosophical thought (and its western cousin, Stoicism) and its application to healthful living and effective training of body and mind.
+I’m particularly interested in Taoist philosophical thought and its application to healthful living and effective training of body and mind.
 A lot of modern scientific research is explaining how human beings need to adopt a much more natural mode of living in order to optimise their health, wellbeing and athletic potential.

 A lot of the training is designed to return the practitioner or student to a more natural mode of operation, to achieve balance in all the key areas of living/lifestyle.